 Public school wasn’t as much fun.
 He didn’t fit in … was called racist names … couldn’t relate to the teachers—until Indian studies classes began and the Niigaanagiizhik Club was formed, allowing Anishnabek students to dance powwow style.
 Bnaaswi laughs at the memory of his first regalia.
 It was a humble affair, pretty much just bells, breechcloth and headbands.
 But dancing at his first real powwow, alongside others who were the same as him—even though some of them were relatively resplendent in eagle feathers and beadwork—made him feel proud.

-Between the ages of about 18 and 30 he forgot this pride, serving in the Marine Corps overseas, away from other Natives most of the time.
+Between the ages of about 18 and 30 he forgot this pride.
+He was serving in the Marine Corps overseas, away from other Natives most of the time.
 He started drinking and didn’t quit until undergoing treatment at an American Indian rehab center in Baraga, Michigan, and a halfway house in Marquette.
-There he started dancing again and participating in Anishinabek rites—traditional ceremonies and powwow celebrations that have helped keep him sober for 19 years.
+There he started dancing again and participating in Anishinabek rites.
+The traditional ceremonies and powwow celebrations have helped keep him sober for 19 years.